 First video games

 In 1978, Nintendo began developing arcade games with graphics that were produced using computer graphics.
-The earliest arcade games using discrete-circuitry, where the logic was programmed into the system chips, rather than the later games that contained a central processing unit.
+The earliest arcade games used discrete-circuitry, where the logic was programmed into the system chips, rather than the later games that contained a central processing unit.
 The first of these games was Computer Othello, released in June 1978.
 This was followed, in November 1978, by Block Fever.
-Block Fever was converted to the Color TV-Game line to be sold to home consumers in 1979.
+The latter was converted for home use, as Color TV-Game Block Breaker, and was sold to home consumers in 1979.
 The cases of the Color TV-Game Racing 112 and the Color TV-Game Block Breaker were designed by Shigeru Miyamoto in his first assignments at Nintendo.
-This was followed by a home conversion of Othello as the last system in the Color TV-Game line titled, Computer TV-Game, which was released in 1980.
+These were followed by a home conversion of another Nintendo arcade game titled Computer TV-Game Othello.
+It was the last in the Color TV-Game line and was released in 1980.

 In 1980, Sega/Gremlin published a game developed by Nintendo R&D1, which used a Zilog Z80 CPU.
 It was titled Space Firebird.
 Another space shooter was developed using the same hardware in 1981, titled Space Demon.